MohcineSafi/Simple-Porfolio/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `[git clone https://github.com/MohcineSafi/Simple-Porfolio.git`
 2. Open `index.html` in a web browser.

 ## License

-This code is licensed under the [MIT License](LICENSE), allowing for free use and modification.
+This code is licensed under the [MIT License], allowing for free use and modification.

 Feel free to customize this code to create your own personal portfolio!